fac30/PLOG_Itziar/Week_01.md

 * How to write in Markdown.

-3. Show an example of some of the learning outcomes you have struggled with and/or would like to re-visit.
+** 2. Show an example of some of the learning outcomes you have struggled with and/or would like to re-visit.**
 [Learning outcome...]

 * During the first week, I struggled a lot with Git.
 Especially when working with my teammates, I had to remember all the steps and make sure there weren't any conflicts.
 I would like to continue improving in this area.